-Unfortunately, at the moment there are no treatments for Stargardt disease.
-Research and developments into gene therapy and stem cells is very active and it is hoped that this may lead to treatments becoming available at some stage in the future.
+Unfortunately at the moment there is no treatment for Stargardt disease.
+Research and developments into gene therapy and stem cells is very active and it’s hoped that this may lead to treatments becoming available at some stage in the future.

 Being diagnosed with an eye condition can be very upsetting.
 You may find that you are worried about the future and how you will manage with a change in your vision.
 All these feelings are natural.

 Some people may want to talk over some of these feelings with someone outside their circle of friends or family.
-RNIB can help, with our telephone Helpline and our Emotional Support Service.
+RNIB can help, with our Helpline and our Sight Loss Counselling team.
 Your GP or social worker may also be able to help you find a counsellor if you think this would help you.

 Help to see things better

 Stargardt disease can cause severe problems with your central vision.
-However, most people with the condition retain important aspects of their vision; there are a lot of things you can do to make the most of this remaining vision.
+However, most people with the condition retain their peripheral vision, so won’t lose their sight completely.
+There are a lot of things you can do to make the most of this remaining vision.
 This may mean making things bigger, using brighter lighting, or using colour to make things easier to see.

 Local social services should also be able to offer you information on staying safe in your home and getting out and about safely.
-They should also be able to offer you some practical mobility training to give you more confidence when you are out.
+They can also offer you some practical mobility training to give you more confidence when you are out.